 PROGRAM DESCRIPTION AND CURRICULUM FOR SCHOOL COUNSELING FOR THE FALL OF 2021

-The School Counseling program is designed to meet the certification requirements of the New York State Department of Education and qualifies you for initial certification in most other states as well.
+The School Counseling program is designed to meet all of the academic requirements for professional certification in New York State and qualifies you for initial certification in most other states as well.
 You will share a group of core counseling courses with the Clinical Mental Health Counseling Program.
-Courses provide the foundational knowledge that you will need as a school counselor.
+Courses provide the knowledge and skill that you will need as a school counselor.

 You will focus on developing practical skills and learn first-hand through lab-based courses, and field experiences, which include an internship.
-You can complete the program in as little as two years and you will be prepared to help students with the social and cultural issues they face in school today.
+You can complete the program in as little as five semesters and you will be prepared to help students with the social and cultural issues they face in school today.

-Both programs provide a common core, and allows students to specialize in school counseling or mental health counseling with further specialization possible in substance abuse counseling or rehabilitation counseling.
-With some extra coursework, students may meet the requirements of both programs.
+Both programs provide a common core, and allows students to specialize in school counseling or mental health counseling.
 Please contact your advisor if you have any questions.

 Have a Quick Question?
 Use Our Live Chat:

 Accredited by CACREP – the Council for Accreditation of Counseling and Related Education Programs – recognizing that the content and quality of the program has been evaluated and meets standards set by the profession.
 The school counseling program requires 60 hours of graduate study, which is a CACREP standard.
 Sixty graduate hours of study also meets the NYS academic requirements for continuing professional certification.
 Professionals who graduate with 48 hours of graduate study, must return to graduate school and acquire an additional 12 graduate credits.